A general framework for formulating structured variable selection: Abstract

 \section{Abstract}

-Variable selection is commonly used to arrive at a parsimonious model when relating an outcome to high-dimensional covariates.
-Oftentimes a selection rule that prescribes the permissible variable combinations in the final model is desirable due to the inherent structural constraints among the candidate variables.
-Penalized regression methods can integrate these restrictions (which we call ``selection rules'') by assigning the covariates to different (possibly overlapping) groups and then applying different penalties to the groups of variables.
-However, no general framework has yet been proposed to formalize selection rules and their application.
-In this work, we develop a mathematical language for constructing selection rules in variable selection, where the resulting combination of permissible sets of selected covariates, called a ``selection dictionary", is formally defined.
-We show that all selection rules can be represented as a combination of operations on constructs, which we refer to as ``unit rules", and these can be used to identify the related selection dictionary.
-One may then apply some criteria to select the best model.
-We also present a necessary and sufficient condition for a grouping structure used with (latent) overlapping group Lasso to carry out variable selection under an arbitrary selection rule.
+In variable selection, a selection rule that prescribes the permissible sets of selected variables (called a ``selection dictionary'') is desirable due to the inherent structural constraints among the candidate variables.
+Such selection rules can be complex in real-world data analyses, and failing to incorporate such restrictions could not only compromise the interpretability of the model but also lead to decreased prediction accuracy.
+However, no general framework has been proposed to formalize selection rules and their applications, which poses a significant challenge for practitioners seeking to integrate these rules into their analyses.
+In this work, we establish a framework for structured variable selection that can incorporate universal structural constraints.
+We develop a mathematical language for constructing arbitrary selection rules, where the selection dictionary is formally defined.
+We demonstrate that all selection rules can be expressed as combinations of operations on constructs, facilitating the identification of the corresponding selection dictionary.
+We use a detailed and complex example to illustrate the developed framework.
+Once this selection dictionary is derived, practitioners can apply their own user-defined criteria to select the optimal model.
+Additionally, our framework enhances existing penalized regression methods for variable selection by providing guidance on how to appropriately group variables to achieve the desired selection rule.
+Furthermore, our innovative framework opens the door to establishing new $\ell_0$-based penalized regression techniques that can be tailored to respect arbitrary selection rules, thereby expanding the possibilities for more robust and tailored model development.